 Links are risks, not yes-no - I find that internal link comparisons on case v DA debates are good - this is where 2NRs on case are important for me.

 UQ controls the link unless I'm told otherwise - I don't really understand how anything else works.

-I won't judge kick unless you tell me to explicitly in the 2NR.
+I won't judge kick unless you tell me to explicitly in the 2NR and justify it.

 Yes.
 I think that good, contextual evidence on T with clear intent to define is a winner in front of me - obviously things like limits and ground under a topic model matter too, but all things considered equal I think predictability is marginally more important than limits.